Communication-Efficient Federated Learning via Optimal Client Sampling

-An alternative approach to learning under resource constraints is focused on reducing the overall model complexity, e.g., by bounding the model size \citep{lin2016fixed,oktay2019model}, pruning \citep{han2015deep, aghasi2016net, dong2017learning, zhu2017prune}, or restricting weights to be binary \citep{courbariaux2015binaryconnect}.
-Adaptation of these methods to FL and their analysis in such contexts are open research questions.
-Finally, reducing the number of clients who send their updates to the server may significantly reduce the amount of communication, as demonstrated by the heuristics which impose limits on the uploading times of updates \citep{Nishio2019client}.
+Another approach to learning under resource constraints is focused on reducing the overall model complexity, e.g., by bounding the model size \citep{lin2016fixed,oktay2019model}, pruning \citep{han2015deep, aghasi2016net, dong2017learning, zhu2017prune}, or restricting weights to be binary \citep{courbariaux2015binaryconnect}.
+Adaptation of these methods to FL and their analysis in such context are open research questions.